depixusgenome/trackanalysis/doc/CycleApp/fovstats.rst

 This tab allows defining:

+* the track to use as reference.
+If such a tracks is defined, that track's y-axis values are subtracted from others'.
 * the group to which a track may belong.
 * whether the track should be displayed at all.
 * the beads which should *not* be displayed for a given track.